anthonyvelazquez/Smart-Hub/readme.md

 #### [Email Module](email-module.md)

-* TODO: Update the viewing for MIME emails
+* TODO: Update the viewing for MIME emails(Only some emails work)

 * TODO: Add email replies